How often have you heard a co-worker say, “my open house show-up rate is low. What are some effective real estate open

 Still, some naysayers argue that open houses don’t work or that they’re not as effective at finding buyers as some less time-intensive strategies.

 In fact, according to a HomeLight Top Agent Insights Survey, most responders rated open houses a 3 on a scale of 10 based on effectiveness.
 That was due to how open houses are used to generate leads rather than serious buyers.

-But here’s what we can’t forget: so long as you’re collecting each visitor’s contact information, then the open house wasn’t a waste.
+Here’s what we can’t forget: so long as you’re collecting each visitor’s contact information, then an open house isn’t a waste.
 You may not have found the perfect buyer for this property, but you’ve generated tons of leads for future properties.

 In other words, the benefit of running an open house is two-fold…

 First, you might find a buyer for the property you’re advertising.

 And second, if you get many attendees and collect their contact information, you can add all those leads to your list of prospects.

 But how are you going to get attendees to your next open house and collect their contact information?
 Here are 10 effective open house ideas for getting more attendees and leads.

 12 Real Estate Open House Ideas That Will Change Your Business